ArthurDanjou/artsite/content/projects/hackathon-natixis.md

 ---

-*Curious about the ETL logic or the prompt structure we used?
-I can share how we optimized the LLM's SQL accuracy.*
+*Happy to share more on the ETL logic, the prompt structure, or how we optimized the LLM's SQL accuracy.*